cardano-foundation/CIPs/CIP-1694/README.md

 In a _state of no-confidence_, the current committee is no longer able to participate in governance actions and must be replaced before any governance actions can be ratified (see below).

+PV but in a no-confidence state, action proposals can still be made? what happens if the committee is not back to the normal state and voting period for some actions closes?

 #### Constitutional committee keys

 The constitutional committee will use a hot and cold key setup, similar to the existing "genesis delegation certificate" mechanism.

 #### Replacing the constitutional committee

-The constitutional committee can be replaced via a specific governance action ("New constitutional committee", described below) that requires the approval of both the **SPOs** and the **DReps**.
+Once its term is over (see below), the constitutional committee can be replaced via a specific governance action ("New constitutional committee", described below) that requires the approval of both the **SPOs** and the **DReps**.
 The threshold for ratification might be different depending on if the governance is